 I am a full-time high school ELA teacher at Hillcrest High School, in inland Southern California.
-I am also a part-time writer, and I published my first book in November.
-I want to help you enjoy teaching as much as I do.
+I self-published my first book in November of 2017.
+And I have aspirations of one day starting my own podcast.

 THE MAKE THEM MASTER IT PLATFORM

-In addition to helping you get more margin in your life, maybe you can also see yourself publishing content for other teachers.
+After you get more margin in your life, maybe you can also see yourself publishing content for other teachers.
 I would like to help.
 I am working to scale up Make Them Master It into a platform for talented and hungry teachers who want to share their best with an online community.

 Even if you already have content that you have published and you would like access to this platform to reach new readers, I would be delighted to help.
 I welcome all ideas you have.
 Please contact me @ firstname.lastname@example.org.